 The 17th season concludes April 23 with “Tying Up Loose Ends,” conducted by Rei Hotoda, in her ROCO debut.
 The program centers around the world premiere of a work for large chamber orchestra by composer-in-residence Derek Bermel based on J. Henry Fair’s photography collection “Industrial Scars”—capturing the beauty and destruction of industrial and human impacts on our planet—and will also include Viet Cuong’s percussion concerto Re(new)al, Darius Milhaud’s jazz-inspired 1923 work Creation of the World, and new pieces by Cynthia Lee Wong and Judah Adashi.

 The Unchambered series continues to highlight the distinct talents of ROCO’s musicians through intimate, self-curated programs, featuring audience interaction, and returns this season to MATCH (Midtown Arts and Theater Center Houston).
 The series begins with “Ties That Bind” on February 5, spotlighting concertmaster Scott St. John and violinist Pasha Sabouri.
-On March 12, “Tapestry” will showcase trumpeters Joseph Foley and George Chase, and the series will close on April 2 with “Spinning Tales”, featuring the ROCO Percussion Trio, in a world premiere commission by composer Quinn Mason.
+On March 12, “Tapestry” will showcase trumpeters Joseph Foley and George Chase, and the series will close on April 2 with “Spinning Tales”, featuring the ROCO Percussion Trio, in works by Quinn Mason and others.

 ROCO’s Connections series continues to take classical music outside of the concert hall through creative collaborations exploring unique spaces around Houston.
 The series kicks off October 9 at POST with Mixed Messages, featuring the ROCO String Quartet in Elvis Costello’s Juliet Letters plus other works, with dance by Houston Contemporary Dance Company and readings by Houston Poet Laureate Outspoken Bean.